Southern blue-ringed octopus: Range and habitat

 Found along the southern coasts of Australia, H. maculosa inhabits crevasses and cracks in the rocky reefs signature to this section of the Australian coast.
 In addition, the octopus enjoys a proximity to the plentiful forests of seagrass.

 Behavior

-Despite their highly toxic venom, southern blue-ringed octopuses tend to be passive and relatively harmless unless provoked.
-They generally only use their toxins when hunting or when provoked.
-These creatures are nocturnal, primarily active at night.
-They can jet out water to move more efficiently as well.
-In addition, it was found that southern blue-ringed octopuses have at least slightly more acute olfaction (smell) sense which may affect choice in mate (see Breeding, below).
-Burrowing is also normal of this species.
+Southern blue-ringed octopuses tend to be passive and relatively harmless: they generally use their toxins only when hunting or provoked.
+They are nocturnal.
+They expel a jet of water for propulsion.
+Like other members of the genus, they live in burrows.

 Diet

-The prey of H. maculosa consists mostly of lobsters, crabs, shrimp, and shellfish, as well as the occasional small fish.
+The prey of H. maculosa consists mostly of lobsters, crabs, shrimp, and shellfish (including bivalve mollusks), as well as the occasional small fish.
 H. maculosa makes use of its venom for feeding purposes.
 It pins down and injects it through its beak.
 This totally paralyzes its prey, often killing it outright.
 This readies it for feeding.
 Another tactic it uses to hunt is releasing its venom as a mist into a location where its prey is commonly found.
 Their prey swim into the venom and become paralyzed, allowing for an attack.